KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/status.md

 ---
 # Status

-***NOT OK*** - An important Cloud-WebJob is stopped and under maintanance due to erroneous behaviour.
-No new data is being processed right now.
-Data is not lost.
-We are working on it.
+***OK***

 ## Planned Maintenance windows

 - None

 ## Outages & Maintenance Windows

+---

+### 10.Aug.2020 from 17:00 CET - 22:30 CET

+**Summary of Impact**:
+An important Cloud-WebJob has stopped and was under maintenance due to erroneous behavior.
+No new data was processed but stored in a data queue (service bus), therefore no new data was shown on the KOLIBRI Cloud web app.
+There was no known data loss.

+**Preliminary Root Cause**:
+The present DevOps Engineer determined that a Cloud component during an update misbehaved and didn't start correctly when published.
+Therefore, no new data was processed to the database.
+The data was temporary stored in a data queue.

+**Mitigation:**:
+The DevOps Engineer fixed the program again and all stored data was processed correctly.

+**Next Steps**:
+None.

 ---